Why a Google Business Profile is critical to success

 When customers search for products or services “near me,” a Google Business Profile is your ticket to appearing in those local search results.

-Local SEO is the practice of optimising your online presence to attract more business from relevant local searches, and a GBP plays a pivotal role in this strategy.
+Local SEO is the practice of optimising your online presence to attract more business from relevant local searches.
+GBP plays a pivotal role in this strategy.

-- Ensures your business appears in Google Maps and the local “3-Pack,” which is the top three businesses displayed in relevant local queries.
+- Ensures your business appears in Google Maps and the local “3-Pack”—the top three businesses displayed in the search results for relevant local queries made by users.

 - Improves ranking potential by providing Google with consistent, accurate, and up-to-date information.